learn-co-curriculum/phase-3-hashketball/README.md

   down into steps:
   * First, find the player with the largest shoe size
   * Then, return that player's number of rebounds
   * Remember to think about return values here.
-Use `binding.pry` to drop into your function and understand what it is returning and why.
+Use `debugger` to drop into your function and understand what it is returning and why.